vaestvita/freepbx_sms_notifications/README.md

 7. in the field "phone number" insert local variable "smsnum" ([v=smsnum]
 8. in the field "Message text" insert local variable "Memo" ([v=memo])
 9. save and enable your macro

+If you know how to improve this script - make a request, I will be glad for your help.